ufukty/gohandlers/docs/articles/intermediate/typed-clients.md

 ## 🎯 Conclusion

-Typed HTTP clients from gohandlers bridge the gap between server and consumer.
+Typed HTTP clients from Gohandlers bridge the gap between server and consumer.
 They reduce friction, cut boilerplate, and give you a clean, safe way to consume your own APIs (or provide SDKs to others).

 With one command, you gain: